telerik/winforms-docs/controls/sparkline/series/sparkareaseries.md

 # SparkAreaSeries

-As a derivative of Categorical series, SparkAreaSeries plot their data points using CategoricalSparkDataPoints.
+As a derivative of Categorical series, SparkAreaSeries plot their data points using __CategoricalSparkDataPoints__.
 Once positioned on a plane the points are connected to form a line.
 Further, the area enclosed by this line and the categorical axis is filled.
-Below is a sample snippet that demonstrates how to set up SparkAreaSeries:
+Below is a sample snippet that demonstrates how to set up __SparkAreaSeries__:

 #### Create SparkAreaSeries